tripledio/tripledio.github.io/_posts/2021-01-22-working-with-different-envs.md

 One of the hassles and dangers this causes is that you have to constantly switch between environments to check certain things and in rare occasions modify the environments.
 The reason why I'm saying rare for modifications is that these should preferably happen through some sort of pipeline that has been tested on lower environments before it gets to run against production.

 Almost every ITer knows of some story of accidental deletes in environments where it should not happen.
-Let it be deleting secrets on the wrong Kubernetes cluster or dropping the incorrect databases.
+Let it be deleting secrets on the wrong [Kubernetes](https://kubernetes.io/) cluster or [Terraform](https://www.Terraform.io/) destroy.
 Of course, this never happens intentionally, may it be because of a lack of sleep or some sort of distraction.

 So with this in mind, and the incentive for continuous improvements, I set out to find a possible solution for this.
 In this post, I will describe what I found.